 That line – one line – was enough for the entire room to drop dead from laughter.

 This, dear friends, is one of the cornerstones of British comedy – the art of understatement.
-It takes a straight poker face and a really short killer quip to pull off, but the endgame is almost always worth the trouble.
+It takes a straight poker face and a short killer quip to pull off, but the endgame is almost always worth the trouble.

 How does this sense of humor reflect on us?
 Well, here is yet another story for you.